MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 # ❓ How did you optimize MongoDB?

-I used compound indexes on frequently queried fields like tenantId, classId, and date.
+I used compound indexes on frequently queried fields like schoolId, classId, and date.

 I also used projection to fetch only required fields and optimized aggregation pipelines.